-Heat ½ tbsp of the oil in a skillet.
-Add the coriander, cumin, chillies. cardamom, cloves, daga phool and mace if using, cinnamon, peppercorns, poppy seeds and fennel seeds, Roast over medium heat, stirring frequently, until the coriander seeds start changing color and become fragrant.
+Heat ½ tablespoon of the oil in a skillet.
+Add the coriander, cumin, chillies. cardamom, cloves, dagad phool and mace if using, cinnamon, peppercorns, poppy seeds and fennel seeds, Roast over medium heat, stirring frequently, until the coriander seeds start changing color and become fragrant.

 Add the sliced onion, garlic and ginger and saute until the onions get brown spots.
-Remove to a plate to cool down.
+Stir in turmeric after turning off the heat.
+Remove the spices to a plate to cool down.